 Applications are now open at www.gov.uk/postgraduate-loan

-Please note: If you are a UK student resident in Northern Ireland or Scotland please contact email@example.com or call +44 (0) 1234 758181 before you apply for your loan.
+Please note: If you are a UK student resident in Northern Ireland, Scotland or Wales (Wales part-time courses only) please contact email@example.com or call +44 (0) 1234 758181 before you apply for your loan.
 Your course will need to be added to the online application system to allow you to complete your application.